cooliotonyio/Typography-Decal/info.md

 #### Missed/Late Assignments

 Students are expected to submit all assignments on time.
-Students who cannot meet deadlines due to extenuating circumstances will be addressed in a case-by-case situation.
+Students who cannot meet deadlines due to extenuating circumstances will be addressed case-by-case.

-#### Permissible and impermissible collaboration
+#### Collaboration Policy

 Students are expected to produce their own work.
 Projects can be done either alone, or in pairs.
 Collaboration is encouraged, as constructive critisim is the best method to improve and refine design.

 Acceptable examples of collaboration include: discussing design elements, presenting work for feedback, searching online for generic templating and inspiration, providing critism of another student's work.

-Unacceptable examples of collaboration include: taking specific designs from online, copying and incorporating significant design elements from other students.
+Unacceptable examples of collaboration include: using specific visual identities found online, copying and incorporating significant design elements from other students or online.

 #### Schedule

-The course schedule will be regularly updated at the (home page)[/]
+The course schedule will be regularly updated at the [home page](/).

 ### Resources
 ___

 To excel in this course, students are encouraged to browse online resources for both building an individual design aesthetic as well as gaining inspiration.

-Additional resources can be found in the [resources page](/resources)
+Additional resources can be found in the [resources page](/resources).

 ### Accomodation
 ___

-For requests on reasonable accomodation for the following, please contact the course [facilitators](/contact)
+For requests on reasonable accomodation for the following, please contact the course [facilitators](/contact).

 * physical disabilities
 * medical disabilities
 * learning disabilities
-* religious observations and practices.
+* religious observations and practices

 ### Rights
 ___

 Academic freedom is the conviction that the freedom of inquiry by faculty members is essential to the mission of the academy as well as the principles of academia, and that scholars should have freedom to teach or communicate ideas or facts.
 Students are asked realize their right and to respect the right of others to express their points of view.

-Materials produced for the sole purpose of the project fall under an MIT License.
+Materials produced for the sole purpose of this course fall under an MIT License.
+The material is free to be shared and adapted for any purpose.